truenas/middleware/docs/userguide/freenas_quick.rst

    button.
 Your browser will provide an option to save a copy of the configuration database.
 You should **backup your configuration whenever you make configuration changes and always before upgrading FreeNAS®**.

-The rest of this Guide
+The rest of this Guide,

 .. note:: it is important to use the GUI (or the Console Setup menu) for all configuration changes.
 FreeNAS® uses a configuration database to store its settings.
 While it is possible to use the command line to modify your configuration, changes made at the command line are not written to the configuration